-- I = Incomplete To receive an "I" (incomplete), a student must have a passing grade (75% or better) and have completed 80% of the course work. - W = Withdrawal Students who wish to withdraw from the course must obtain a Course Withdrawal form from the department head.
-It is the student's responsibility to carry out the withdrawal procedure to completion. - There is no grading curve in radiation therapy courses - All hands-on skills and laboratory assignments performed in the courses: Clinical Radiation Therapy I-VI, including clinical rotations, requires a minimal level of performance of 80% (B).
+- I = Incomplete To receive an "I" (incomplete), a student must have a passing grade (75% or better) and have completed 80% of the course work. - W = Withdrawal Students who wish to withdraw from the course must carry out the withdrawal procedure to completion on their own. - There is no grading curve in radiation therapy courses - All hands-on skills and laboratory assignments performed in the courses: Clinical Radiation Therapy I-VI, including clinical rotations, requires a minimal level of performance of 80% (B).
 All other written assignments and examinations require students to achieve the programmatic benchmark of 75% or higher to pass.
 Failure to achieve minimal competency benchmarks in a course will prohibit promotion to the next semester, as all courses are appropriately sequenced to promote progressive learning.
 All deficiencies must be satisfied prior to progression to the next phase.